This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 How To Order Your Chicks Online

-Once you decide which hatchery you want to order from familiarizing yourself with the shipping rules and number requirements.
+Once you decide which hatchery you want to order from, familiarize yourself with the shipping policy and the number of chick requirements.

 Some places will allow you to order as few as 3 chicks BUT 9 times out of 10 there is a small order charge because they have to add extra heating pads in with the chicks to help them stay warm on the 1-2 day trip.

 But in the case of cackle hatchery if you order 15 birds that small order charge falls off.

 Also depending on the time of year, certain birds are hatched at different times.
 Ducks and geese are a perfect example of this.
 They tend to only be hatched in the warmer months where as you can order a wide selection of chicken breeds most of the year.